History of the Miami Heat: 1999–2000: Final loss to New York

 After three failed attempts at a championship run and two consecutive seasons of first round-heartbreak against the determined Knicks, the Heat looked forward to the 1999–2000 season.
 In preparation for the new season and new millennium, the franchise underwent change, taking a new set of uniforms which are still used today.
-The logo was updated, as well, and on New Year's Day 2000, the Heat were to play their first game in the brand new AmericanAirlines Arena.
+The logo was updated, as well, and on New Year's Day 2000, the Heat were to play their first game in the brand new American Airlines Arena (later FTX Center, then Miami-Dade Arena, and currently Kaseya Center).
 Once again, the Heat showed tremendous promise in the regular season, starting off 15–4 while still playing at Miami Arena.
-On January 2, 2000, the Miami Heat defeated the Orlando Magic in the first game ever played at AmericanAirlines Arena.
+On January 2, 2000, the Miami Heat defeated the Orlando Magic in the first game ever played at American Airlines Arena.
 The Heat finished 52–30, earning their fourth straight division title and the 2nd seed in the East.
 Mourning led the league in blocked shots and repeated as Defensive Player of the Year.
 Mourning and Hardaway brought the Heat to the playoffs for the fifth straight year, but Hardaway suffered an injury that kept him from competing.

 In the first round, they met the #7 seeded Detroit Pistons.
 Even without Tim Hardaway, Miami won the series 3–0, the first sweep in franchise history.
-This brought the Heat to the Conference Semifinals against the Knicks, battling with New York for the fourth consecutive postseason.
+This brought the Heat to the conference semifinals against the Knicks, battling with New York for the fourth consecutive postseason.
 The series began in Miami, with Hardaway returning to the starting lineup, but it was Mourning's 26 points that took a Game 1 victory.
 The Knicks evened the series with a six-point Game 2 win in Miami.
 Game 3 was at Madison Square Garden, with the Heat winning in overtime.
 As the series continued, the Knicks would win Game 4 and the Heat took Game 5, taking a 3–2 series lead.
 However, the Knicks won Game 6, forcing a deciding 7th game in Miami.
 The Heat had control of the game with a minute to go, but Mourning went for a steal on Ewing, when he could have forced a tougher shot; it allowed Ewing to dunk, bringing the Knicks ahead by one.
 Following a timeout with seven seconds to play, Mourning gave the ball to Mashburn, thinking that Mashburn would make the shot.
 However, Mashburn was double-teamed by Ewing and Childs, so he threw it to Clarence Weatherspoon.
 After dribbling passed his defender, Weatherspoon pulled up for a jump shot, but the ball bounced off the backboard; New York won the game by one point.